 If you haven't already experienced the thrill of seeing the worlds biggest mammal up close then you can also go Whale Watching from here and see the almighty Killer Whales in their natural habitat.
 Alternatively learn to fish on a 17 foot Boston Whaler on a Guided Salmon fishing excursion in the area.
 For the ultimate excitement, why not pre book one of the overnight excursions that are available from Campbell River to see the magnificent Grizzly Bears of Knight Inlet, 50 air Miles north of Campbell river.

-Departing early after breakfast for your drive south back along the Island Highway as far as Nanaimo where you will catch the ferry back to Vancouver.
+Departing early after breakfast for your drive south back along the Island Highway as far as Nanaimo where you will catch the ferry back to Vancouver for the final 3 nights of your holiday.
 Make time for a quick stop in Coombs, where you can have a drink or an ice cream and watch the goats graze on the roof of the Old Country Market!
 Catch the ferry from Nanaimo to Horseshoe Bay in West Vancouver(north of downtown)and continue your journey to the city of Vancouver where

 Downtown Vancouver is an intriguing mixture of steel, concrete, mirrored glass buildings, modern sculptures and old-fashioned fountains.
 There is so much to see and do in the city.
 You can rent a bike to ride around the Seawall in Stanley Park or try rollerblading if you are feeling adventurous!
-Dinner can be taken at the top of Grouse Mountain for a spectacular view of the city lit up at night and you can reach the summit by the Skyride Gondola - we have included this trip in your package.
+Dinner can be taken at the top of Grouse Mountain for a spectacular view of the city lit up at night and you can reach the summit by the Skyride Gondola.

 Take the ferry across False Creek to the refurbished Granville Island - the place to be on a sunny day.
 Here you can shop in the Public Market, walk round the marina, browse in the gift shops or sample some of the local food.